 - My husband’s old t-shirts I’ve torn up (no hemming required).

 Want to use cloth wipes on the go?
 Just use a wet bag (or even a zip lock baggie) to hold the dirty ones, and bring a little container of water with you for changes.
-I use a reusable, travel-size, squeezable shampoo container I got from Shoppers Drug Mart.
+I use a reusable, travel-size, squeezable shampoo container I got from the drug store.

 I think when I’m done with diapering (it’s still a distant dream), I’m going to make a cute napkin holder for the kitchen table and use the nicer looking wipes as cloth napkins.
 They will hold up better, you can get them wet for a better clean, and if they get super dirty with say, spaghetti sauce, who cares because you aren’t using your “company time” formal napkins!